Your last pay when you leave a job

 COVID-19 financial support

-If you have been affected by COVID-19, you may be able to access financial support.
+If your income has been affected by COVID-19, you may be able to apply for financial support.

 What’s in your final pay